IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Modals
 ======

-Modal component from `Bootstrap <http://getbootstrap.com/javascript/#modals>`__.

-Dialog component from `PrimeFaces <https://www.primefaces.org/showcase/ui/overlay/dialog/basic.xhtml>`__.

-Confirm Dialog component from `PrimeFaces <https://www.primefaces.org/showcase/ui/overlay/confirmDialog.xhtml>`__.
+Modals are dialog prompts, or popup overlays without the new browser window.
+We use them for confirmation on a delete to make sure the user is aware of the consiquences of their actions.
+Or, we use them to bring simple actions to a page without requiring the user to go to a new page only to have them come back to the page they were originally on.

+Buttons usually provide the UI prompt.
+A user clicks it, which opens a `Dialog component <https://www.primefaces.org/showcase/ui/overlay/dialog/basic.xhtml>`__  or `Confirm Dialog component <https://www.primefaces.org/showcase/ui/overlay/confirmDialog.xhtml>`__  from PrimeFaces that opens and displays the necessary information and actions to take.
-This is the Bootstrap component for a popup window that prompts a user for information, with overlay an a backdrop, then header, content and buttons.

-There is are large ``.bs-example-modal-lg`` and small ``.bs-example-modal-sm`` options for the width.
+It is styled using the `Modal component <http://getbootstrap.com/javascript/#modals>`__ from Bootstrap for a popup window that prompts a user for information, with overlay an a backdrop, then header, content and buttons.
+We can use style classes from Bootstrap for large ``.bs-example-modal-lg`` and small ``.bs-example-modal-sm`` width options.

-Note: we don't use the ``.fade`` class.

-* Small vs Large
-* Confirmation vs Manage/Edit/Add

-*TO-DO...* Write a description.
-Build some examples.

 .. raw:: html

   <div class="panel panel-default code-example">
     <div class="panel-body">

-      <button type="button" class="btn btn-primary" data-toggle="modal" data-target=".bs-example-modal-lg">Large modal</button>
+      <button type="button" class="btn btn-default" data-toggle="modal" data-target=".bs-example-modal-lg">Open Modal</button>

       <div class="modal bs-example-modal-lg" tabindex="-1" role="dialog" aria-labelledby="myLargeModalLabel">
 		<div class="modal-dialog modal-lg" role="document">